 For Conference + Hotel, 100% refund minus credit card fees by July 12, 2021 and no refunds after that.
 For Conference Only tickets, 100% refund minus credit card fees until July 26, 2021, after that, 50% refund.

 If an emergency comes up, let us know.
 We’ll work with you.

-April in Estes Park means winter, so dress warm and be prepared for precipitation!
-If it rains during the scavenger hunt, be prepared to walk outside for a couple of hours in the wet cold (only our crowd can appreciate the fun in that!).
+September in Estes Park means the end of summer, so dress warm and be prepared for precipitation!
+If it rains during the scavenger hunt, be prepared to walk outside for a couple of hours and get a little wet (only our crowd can appreciate the fun in that!).
 Warm socks, layers, waterproof shell.
 You’ve been skiing—you know the drill.

 Business cards, underwear, pants — general conference stuff.
 One thing to note—this year we are focusing on Zero Waste and are asking the hotel not to stock single-use plastic bottles of shampoo and soaps in bathrooms.
 So bring your own soap!
 There will be soap at check-in for folks who didn’t bring it, but it’s something we’re trying.